yujhuang/Myencrypto-chat/README.md

 # Myencrypto-chat
 This Chat is designed for secured chatting with OTR protocol message encryption and SMP protocol for authentication key pairing
+Origin code of the collaboration project on [Encrypto_chat](https://github.com/mbrashid62/Encrypto-Chat)

 ## Demo